alexandergrib/ms2/README.md

 # Problems encountered:
 - After searching for place map did not center itself to selected location
-  - Fixed by setting new boundaries instead of extending previous (bounds = new google.maps.LatLngBounds();)
+  - Fixed by setting up new boundaries instead of extending previous (bounds = new google.maps.LatLngBounds();)

 - News API free version worked only on localhost, to use it online I had to upgrade to paid account.
     - switched API to Rapidapi.com.
 Tried to use Google search news, but response time was 3-4 seconds, this caused significant delay after page loaded and populating news feed.